Daniel300v/FPGA-perceptron/README.md

 # Eight bit perceptron theory

-Typical perceptions using a threshold activation function operates using the following:
+A typical perceptron using a threshold activation function operates according to:

 ```math
 y =